serenalotreck/knowledge-graph/README.md

 ## Usage
 ### TODO
 --------
-Make a script for conda environment once all modules have been decided upon
+1. Make a script for conda environment once all modules have been decided upon
+2. Test non-PubMed behaviors of getPapers.py

 ### getPapers.py
 ----------------
 This script retrieves tar.gz files from some online source and extracts the downloads. <br>